microsoft/vscode-docs/docs/java/java-debugging.md

 >For details on how to get started with the extension pack, you can review the [Getting Started with Java](/docs/java/java-tutorial.md) tutorial.

-For more details, please read [Java tutorial](/docs/java/java-tutorial.md).

 ## Configure

 By default, the debugger will run out-of-box by automatically finding the main class and generating a default launch configuration in memory to launch your application.

-If you would like to customize and persist your launch configuration, you can click the **create a launch.json file** link in the <b>Run and Debug</b> viewlet.
+If you would like to customize and persist your launch configuration, you can select the **create a launch.json file** link in the **Run and Debug** view.

 ![Debug Menu](images/java-debugging/run-debug-button.png)

 The `launch.json` file is located in a `.vscode` folder in your workspace (project root folder).

-For more details on how to create the `launch.json`, please read [Launch configurations](/docs/editor/debugging.md#launch-configurations); for more details on configuraiton options for Java, please read [Configuration options](/docs/java/java-debugging.md#configuration-options).
+For more details on how to create the `launch.json`, read [Launch configurations](/docs/editor/debugging.md#launch-configurations); for more details on configuration options for Java, you can read [Configuration options](/docs/java/java-debugging.md#configuration-options).

 ## Run and Debug